bzeller/atlaspack/README.md

 After the last step there should be atlaspack.sln created in the build-vs directory that can be opened and built inside Visual Studio 2015.
 Please make ABSOLUTELY sure to use the release build configuration otherwise binary incompatibilities would cause problems in the application.

-In case the application exits with a "No space left on device error", the output image was too big, so the ImageMagick backend rejected to create it.
-This behaviour could be changed by implementing a different backend that supports the creation of extremely large files.